adobo-task/adobo-task.github.io/README.md

 ## What is ADoBo 2025?
 ADoBo is the shared task on **automatic detection of borrowings**, that is, automatically retrieving words from one language that are incorporated into another language (see [What is lexical borrowing?](https://adobo-task.github.io/borrowing.html)).
 In 2025 we are holding the second edition of ADoBo at [IberLEF 2025](https://sites.google.com/view/iberlef-2025/).
 The first edition was held in [2021](https://adobo-task.github.io/2021.html).

-The task will run from **April 2025 to June 2025** and is part of [IberLEF 2025](https://sites.google.com/view/iberlef-2025/), which will take place in September 2025 in Zaragoza, Spain.
+The task runs from **April 2025 to June 2025** [on Codabench](https://www.codabench.org/competitions/7284/) and is part of [IberLEF 2025](https://sites.google.com/view/iberlef-2025/), which will take place in September 2025 in Zaragoza, Spain.

-[Stay tuned](mailto:adobo-task@googlegroups.com) for more information about the task.

 ## The 2025 task
 For this second edition of ADoBo we propose a shared task on retrieving **anglicisms** from Spanish text, i.e. [words borrowed](https://adobo-task.github.io/borrowing.html) especifically from English that have recently been imported into the Spanish language (words like _running_, _smartwatch_, _influencer_ or _youtuber_).